noiseprotocol/noise_spec/noise.md

- * Type 1 on the responder's first `IS` response indicates the responder failed to authenticate the `IS` message and is falling back to `XX`, using abstract name "Noise_PipeXXfallback".
+ * Type 1 on the responder's first `IS` response indicates the responder failed to authenticate the `IS` message and is falling back to `XX`, using abstract name "Noise_PipeISfallbackXX".
 The sender and responder will re-initialize, the responder using the first message's ephemeral ("e") turned into a pre-message.

 The below patterns are annotated to show the message types for the regular, abbreviated, and fallback cases:

-    XX:
+    Noise_Pipe (XX):
       0 -> e
       0 <- e, dhee, s, dhse
       0 -> s, dhse

-    IS:
+    Noise_PipeIS:
       <- s
       ------
       1 -> e, dhes, s, dhss
       0 <- e, dhee, dhes

-    IS fallback to XX:
+    Noise_Pipe_ISfallbackXX:
       <- s
       ------
       1 -> e, dhes, s, dhss